rahulunlimited/sqlserverdocker/README.md

 docker exec -it sql1 sh "/scripts/restore-sampledb.sh"
 ```

-##### If password is chaged, Copy the password file to the container before executing the above script
+##### If password is chaged, you can copy the updated password file to the container before executing the above script
 ```
 docker cp "<SRC_PATH>/sqlserver.pwd" sql1:/scripts/
 ```